drts01/notes/stackedit/presentations/2020-py-env.md

 ---
 ---

 Writing Python code is quite enjoyable.
 This until you realize that one project's dependencies are not compatible with another's.
 Or, the version of Python differs from your laptop to production.
 This is a frustrating experience.
-T
+There is a better way.

 --

+Writing Python code is an enjoyable experience.
+Many great tools are written in Python.